CAGI Scientist Opening: apply here ☀️

 Variant stability scores correlated well between experimental replicates.
 Scores and confidence intervals were computed from replicate data for 3,736 PTEN missense variants, and 2,924 TPMT missense variants (60% of 4,900 possible variants).

-PTEN (Phosphatase and TEnsin Homolog) is a ubiquitously expressed 403-amino acid protein (Uniprot ID P60484) that dephosphorylates phosphatidylinositol (3,4,5)-triphosphate (PIP3), an important secondary messenger molecule promoting cell growth and survival through signaling cascades including those controlled by AKT and mTOR(Sup Song, Salmena, et al., 2012).
+PTEN (Phosphatase and TEnsin Homolog) is a ubiquitously expressed 403-amino acid protein (Uniprot ID P60484) that dephosphorylates phosphatidylinositol (3,4,5)-triphosphate (PIP3), an important secondary messenger molecule promoting cell growth and survival through signaling cascades including those controlled by AKT and mTOR (Song et al., 2012).
 Its important regulatory roles in pro-oncogenic processes results in high rates of PTEN missense mutation in diverse cancers including glioma, endometrial cancer, and melanoma.
-Germline variation in PTEN results in a collection of developmental abnormalities grouped as PTEN Hamartoma Tumor Syndromes (PHTS) (Eng, 2003), and is also associated with autism (Butler MG et al., 2005).
+Germline variation in PTEN results in a collection of developmental abnormalities grouped as PTEN Hamartoma Tumor Syndromes (PHTS) (Eng, 2003), and is also associated with autism (Butler et al., 2005).

 Prediction challenge